Code-Institute-Submissions/millionaire-quiz-game/README.md

 # millionaire-quiz-game
-A quiz game for Code Institute Javascript milestone project
+##A quiz game for Code Institute Javascript milestone project
+Using Javascrip, Jquery and CSS